vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam.md

 [[15]]
 Further, the assertion that those who have already been consecrated by the sacraments of Investiture etc.
 and are thereby qualified for all the Vedic rituals, agnihotra etc.,
-must yet undergo another sacrament, called Consecration,
+must yet undergo another sacrament, called Consecration ( namely, dīkṣā),
 in order to be qualified for the worship of the Bhagavan,
 demonstrates that the system is non-Vedic;